Chouffy/chouffy.github.io/notes/devices/iOS Devices.md

 * Use [across](http://www.acrosscenter.com/) to emulate a Bluetooth Mouse/Keyboard from a PC

-Useful shortcuts with a Windows keyboard
+Useful shortcuts with a Windows keyboard - Shortcuts are also listed in Accessibility → Keyboard → Full Keyboard Access → Commands

 Shortcut | Action
 -|-